 There’s no shortage of experts in the world.
 Just pick a subject, do an Internet search for it and the word “expert”, and watch in awe as your search engine delivers to you hundreds of proclaimed experts and their advice.
 Some of the time you can learn a lot from reading expert advice online.
-Usually, it’s just the same advice being touted by a different person.
+Usually, it’s just the same advice being taught by a different person.

 People still like to turn to experts when they want advice that could help them improve their business, or when they want to find out some tips and tricks, or best practices.
 And that’s great because the need to constantly better oneself and one’s business is what drives more than just the economy – it drives our whole civilization.